 For safety, please remember the emergency and fire exit and evacuation area.
 In case of emergency, follow the instructions from the 'warden'.
 The warden will be wearing a red cap with the word "warden" on the front.

-In case of minor injury, there is a first aid box at reception.
+In case of any workplace injury, the first aid officers must be contacted at reception.

 College Opening Hours